-ldap.conf(8), sudoers(8)
+ldap.conf(5), sssd-sudo(5), sudo.conf(5), sudoers(8)

 CAVEATS

 Note that there are differences in the way that LDAP-based sudoers is parsed compared to file-based sudoers.
 See the Differences between LDAP and non-LDAP sudoers section for more information.